Category Archives: Health and Safety Compliance

 Smart watch and phone safety

-What is a DSE assessment
+What is a DSE risk assessment?

 Most employers are required to carry out a DSE assessment, but what exactly is one, and what does it need to cover?
 To start, let’s understand what DSE is, then look at how we can assess it.